Valentine-456/VoiceRecognition/README.md

   - `--split-seed`: RNG seed
   - `--split-recursive`: search subfolders for splitting

-See script-specific READMEs under `scripts/` for details.
+See script READMEs under `scripts/` for running each step independently.